Arcahub/kube-install-tuto/src/k8s-components.md

 # Understanding Kubernetes Components

-Before starting any work let's review how Kubernetes is designed and what are the components that compose it.
+Before starting any work, let's review how Kubernetes is designed and what are the components that compose it.

 ## Kubernetes Architecture